-- Indicative assessments in this unit are as follows: (1) participation and (2) coursework assignment(s) and a reflective evaluation of performance during the teaching apprenticeship.
+- Indicative assessments in this unit are as follows: (1) essay; (2) choral arrangement; (3) band arrangement; and (4) observation Journal and Reflection on ensemble direction.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Contact hours

 - Semester 1_2019 [SEM-1_2019]